 Insights & Articles

-Making Challenging Family Law Decisions During Covid-19
+Making Challenging Family Law Decisions During the Covid-19 Pandemic

-In these extraordinary circumstances however, there are personal choices and decisions that need to be made by those involved in a divorce or a separation arising out of the breakdown of an intimate relationship.
+In these extraordinary circumstances, however, there are personal choices and decisions that need to be made by those involved in a divorce or a separation arising out of the breakdown of an intimate relationship.

 How is a person to make important personal decisions in such a confusing and complicated environment?
 Is it the right time to sell the family residence, buy another house, settle child or spousal support based on historical earnings, take on the responsibility of paying off a line of credit, or pay a spouse to the pension or split it with them?
 Can the family afford to pay for the children to play competitive hockey or go to Montessori school?

 Psychologists tell us that there are two main systems that influence the way we make decisions: the first is based on a gut feeling, the second on a logical analysis of the facts.
 Intuition as the foundation of a decision is based on emotions and is characterized by spontaneous or quick action.
 Logical evaluation of a problem is a more thoughtful and slow process, as we search for reliable data to inform our evaluation of the issues in question.

 Choice and Control During COVID-19